-Skip to 2 minutes and 45 secondssometimes use a synonym for brain: grey matter.
-What we call gray matter are actually areas packed with the cellular bodies of the neurons the part of the cell that contains the biochemical machinery and the cell nucleus.
-Most of the gray matter is contained in an external layer, the so called cerebal cortex and in nuclei buried inside the brain.
+Skip to 2 minutes and 46 secondsthe term we sometimes use a synonym for brain: Grey matter.
+What we call gray matter are actually areas packed with the cellular bodies of the neurons, the part of the cell that contains the biochemical machinery and the cell nucleus.
+Most of the gray matter is contained in an external layer, the so called cerebal cortex, and in nuclei buried inside the brain.
 The rest of the brain matter is mostly composed of the white matter composed of bundles of axons that connect distant neurons.
 The axon is a thin filament that starts from the neuron body.
 We can imagine it just like an electrical cable transmitting electrical pulses.

 Introduction to the brain